 This recipe for couscous salad can be enjoyed for lunch or as a side dish.
 If you don’t have currants, you could try swapping in raisins, instead.
 This salad also keeps well, but may need a little refresh on the lime juice right before serving.

-Couscous Salad with Golden Beets, Slivered Almonds and Currants
+Golden Beet and Couscous Salad with Slivered Almonds and Currants

-~6 small (OR 3 cups) golden beets, peeled and chopped into bite-size pieces
+~6 small golden beets, peeled and chopped into bite-size pieces (OR 3 cups peeled golden beets chopped into bite size pieces)

 ¼ cup olive oil (+ more for drizzling the beets)